Basketball legend Jerry West dead at 86

 - 'Basketball sage' -

-West, who coached the Lakers from 1976 through 1979, would capture eight titles as an NBA executive, five with the Lakers in the 1980s "Showtime" era with Magic Johnson and Kareem Abdul-Jabbar.

-He also was an executive for NBA champions with the Lakers in 2000 and Golden State in 2015 and 2017, before leaving to join the Clippers.
+West, who coached the Lakers from 1976-1979, would capture eight titles as an NBA executive, five with the 1980s "Showtime" Lakers, another with LA in 2000 and two with Golden State in 2015 and 2017, before joining the Clippers.

 "This is a hard day," Clippers owner Steve Ballmer said in a statement.